andrico1234/graphcms-post-finisher/README.md

 So there's some syntax in my query that we haven't come across yet.
 The first being the ability for Gatsby to format a time string inside of the query.
 This is functionality we get automatically when we set a field in GraphCMS with a type of date/time.
 This is the time format I've chosen for my site, but you can experiment and choose your own.
 We're also pulling back the `eventTimeDifferenceFromPresent` which is going to return a negative number if the date is in the past, or a positive number if the date is in the future.
 This will be very helpful when getting our past/future button working at the end.

-If we want to separate our past events from our future events, we'll need an unprocessed date string to make the comparison.
-Because GraphQL doesn't allow us to request two fields with the same name in the same object.
-So you can see that I've renamed the second `eventTime` using the syntax `requestedFieldAlias:requestedField`.
-The alias can be any name you want it to be, and this will reflect on the data we retrieve back from the query.
+Because GraphQL doesn't allow us to request two fields with the same name in the same object, I've had to rename the second `eventTime` field by using the syntax `requestedFieldAlias:requestedField`.
+The alias can be any name you want it to be, and this will be reflected on the data we retrieve back from the query.

 The result gets passed to the component via the props.
 You can destructure the data in the component by `const { edges } = props.data.allEvent`.
-Pass this information down component tree until it reaches the `cardList` component, where we can swap out the dummy information with our own content.
-We could use the React Context API for this, but that's outside of the scope of this tutorial.
+Pass this information down the component tree until it reaches the `cardList` component, where we can swap out the dummy information with our own content.

 We'll pass this down through the `cardList` component, where we then iterate over the data array and create a new component based on each event entry.
 Pass the data to the `card` component and check you've successfully replaced all of the dummy data by running your local server and looking at the event's list.
 Does everything display correctly?

 Before we move on to the the event listing itself, make sure that clicking the card redirects you to the correct component.
 Don't worry if it doesn't, you'll need to implement that functionality yourself.
-All you have to do is replace the `<StyledLink to='/event>` with `<StyledLink to={`\event\${data.id}`}>`.
+All you have to do is replace the `<StyledLink to='/event>` with `<StyledLink to={`/event/${data.id}`}>`.
 Click the event card now, and you should be taken to the event listing.
 Notice that the data displayed is still our dummy data, our next step is to get that all replaced.

 \*Gatsby has recently introduced the `StaticQuery` that allows the ability to retrieve data without the use of variables, hence the name.

 ## Leveraging your GraphCMS data: event listing

 A lot of the concepts and techniques we explored in the previous two sections will come in very handy here.
-What we'll need to do here is construct a GraphQL query in the `event.js` template file, selecting only the correct event listing data using the `id` variable that we gave the file access to via the `context` object in the `gatsby-node.js` file.
+What we'll need to do here is construct a GraphQL query in the `event.js` template file, selecting a single event listing using the `id` variable we passed dowm via the `context` object in the `gatsby-node.js` file.
+The query will look like this:

-The only new concept in this section is retrieving a single event inside of the query via variables.
-The graphql query only has access to the variables that we pass down via the `context` object.
-We can utilise these variables like so:

 ```
 query( $id: String! ) {